RNCryptor/RNCryptor/README.md

 ## Portability

-Without sacrificing other goals, it is preferable to read the output format of `RNCryptor` on other platforms. `RNCryptor` is now compatible with OpenSSL aes-256-cbc (using `RNOpenSSLCryptor`).
-This is intentionally kept as a separate wrapper around `RNCryptor` because the OpenSSL format has significant security issues that I don't want to allow into the main code.
+Without sacrificing other goals, it is preferable to read the output format of `RNCryptor` on other platforms.

 # Roadmap

-* v1.1 is complete and includes synchronous stream and data support, as well as OpenSSL compatibility (aes-256-cbc only).
+* v2.0 adds asynchronous modes.
-* v1.2 will add asynchronous modes.
-This may cause non-trivials changes in the API.
+* v2.1 backports `RNCryptor` to older versions of Mac OS X (and possibly iOS).

 # LICENSE